firefly-oss/common-platform-notification-services/PROVIDERS.md

 ---

-## Email Provider Selection (Mutual Exclusivity)
+## Email Provider Selection

-Exactly one email provider must be active at a time.
-The service will fail to start if more than one `EmailProvider` bean is present.

-Select the provider via configuration:
+Select which email provider to instantiate via configuration (others will be ignored at startup):

 ```yaml
 notifications: